lekkerit/ai-agent-portfolio/README.md

 # 🧠 Barry Ó Brien's AI Agent Portfolio

 Welcome to my collection of AI-powered tools designed to streamline workflows and boost productivity.
+20+ years of experience in IT solving business problems with software.
-As an Agile subject matter expert and Certified Scrum Master with 10+ years of experience, I've created these intelligent agents to solve real-world problems and help professionals work more efficiently.
+I've created these intelligent agents to solve real-world problems and help professionals work more efficiently.

 ---